How To Become A Licensed Therapist Or Counselor

 Interns who live in California may need to sit and pass the California Law and Ethics exam in their first year of internship.
 The BBS provides an outline of the exam questions that you can expect, and there are many study aids and programs available to help you achieve success.
 You can take the exam once a year until you pass.

-How to have a supervised practice
+How to have a supervised practice as a licensed therapist

 As soon as you've registered as an intern in your state, you may start earning your supervised practice hours to work as a therapy or counseling professional.
 The requirements for licensure vary depending on state laws, interns may be required to complete 1,000-6,000 hours of supervised therapist practice or clinical experience.
 While completing your required hours, you may lead your first therapy session, gain experience working with various populations, including family members, provide school psychology services, or even train under substance abuse counselors.